BobsProgrammingAcademy/portfolio-website-deployment/README.md

 #### 2. Create runtime.txt

-Heroku will install a default Python version if you don't specify one, but if you want to pick your Python version, you need a **runtime.txt** file.
+Heroku will install a default Python version if you don't specify one, but if you want to pick your Python version, you need to create a **runtime.txt** file.

 Python versions supported by Heroku are listed on: https://devcenter.heroku.com/articles/python-support#supported-runtimes